aimee-mcneil-melville/ToDo-Full-Stack/packages/tdd-bowling-kata-solution/README.md

     At the top of `score.test.js`, add a reference to the code we intend to test.

     ```js
-    const score = require('./score') // this is the line to add
+    import * as score from './score' // this is the line to add
     ```
     Now you'll notice we are getting an error because it can't find the `score` reference (because it doesn't exist yet).
   </details>